AMC Matador: 1973

-The U.S. 1972 model was further assembled in 1973 and sold as a "1973" model.
-The U.S. 1973 model was assembled by AMI from October 1973.
-Externally the Australian 1973 model was identical to the U.S. 1973 model, with the same grill and taillight changes.
-Again the models were built with the earlier Rambler heavier-duty steering components and heavy-duty suspension.
+Australian Motor Industries continued to assemble the U.S. 1972 model into 1973.
+Production of the U.S. 1973 model began in October 1973.
+The Australian 1973 Matador was identical to the U.S. 1973 model, incorporating grille and taillight changes.
+All Australian cars were built with the earlier Rambler heavier-duty steering components and heavy-duty suspension.

-AMI boasted the new model's 11.4% increase in brake horsepower and a 3.5% increase in torque, despite a slew of anti-pollution equipment.
-A four-barrel carburetor replaced the two-barrel carburetor used up until this time.
+A four-barrel carburetor replaced the two-barrel carburetor on the 360 CID V8, providing for an 11.4% increase in brake horsepower and a 3.5% increase in torque despite the addition of emission controls.

-For 1973, as amber front turn signals were adopted in Australia, AMI discontinued the transparent parking light/turn signal lenses.
+For 1973, as amber front turn signals were adopted in Australia, AMI discontinued the transparent parking light/turn signal lenses, instead installing rectangular amber trailer/truck lenses into the lens fitting.
+For the rear, the backup light lenses on sedans were fitted with an amber-colored plastic overlay.
+Station wagons continued to be fitted with amber trailer lights screwed into the tailgate for their turn signals.

 From 1973, Matadors were fitted with Australian-made front vinyl upholstered 50–50 split bench seats, each with fold-down armrests and headrests.
 The new headrests were slimmer than the 1971 and 1972 models.
 The rear bench seat remained the same.
-The locally-made door panels first used in the Australian 1971 model were continued, unchanged.
+The locally made door panels first used in the Australian 1971 model remained unchanged.

-A slight change was made to the passenger side of the dash from the 1973 model onwards in that the 1967 Ambassador flat dash pad was replaced with a more protruding dash pad that ran flush with the instrument cluster binnacle and without the speaker.
-Speakers were instead fitted into both front door panels.
-Otherwise, the dash was the same as previous models but new for 1973 was the introduction of the white-backed instrument cluster of the U.S 1972/1973 Matador, displaying in miles per hour.

 Power windows, power steering, under-dash air conditioning, and electric aerial remained standard.

+A change was made to the passenger side of the dash from the 1973 model onwards.
+The 1967 Ambassador flat dash pad was replaced with a more protruding dash pad that ran flush with the instrument cluster binnacle and without the area for a speaker.
+Speakers were now mounted on both front door panels.
+Otherwise, the dash was the same as previous models, but new for 1973 was the introduction of the white-backed instrument cluster of the U.S. 1972 and 1973 Matador, displaying speed in miles per hour.

-For 1973, Australian sales were 230 Matadors (191 sedans, 39 wagons.)
-Most were U.S. 1972 models.
+For 1973, Australian registrations were 230 Matadors (191 sedans, 39 station wagons).
+Most were the U.S. 1972 models.